daemonless/daemonless-site-test/docs/images/tautulli.md

-# Tautulli
+# tautulli

-Plex Media Server monitoring and statistics.
+Monitoring, analytics, and notifications for Plex Media Server.

 | | |
 |---|---|